gkimball1/maze-bot/docs/README.md

      - Next, we pad the walls with extra pixels to mitigate the shortest path's tendency to hug the edge of a wall
 4. Solve
    - A simple BFS is used to determine the solution to the maze.
 Since this is a relatively small maze and image we can use BFS efficiently
+   - Transform a list of 2d critical points into 3d coordinates
+     - Transform from the 2d image to 3d AR Tag coordinates, and from there to Sawyer's base frame coordinates
      - Output a list of the most critical 3d points (corners) in space that the end-effector must pass through to draw out the solution
 5. Draw Solution
    - Sawyer iterates through each of the points in the list outputted by the BFS program one-by-one and utilizes the linear path-planning algorithm to draw the final solution.

-A more detailed flowchart of the steps:
+A more detailed flowchart of the steps is below.
+**Key:**

+- Yellow: hardcoded
+- Red: sensing/computer vision
+- Green: planning
+- Purple: control

 ![task flowchart](https://i.imgur.com/IGEqm7v.png)